-Well, we should introduce him to my fiancˇ if we find him, and we can see who's the bluntest.
+Well, we should introduce him to my fiancé if we find him, and we can see who's the bluntest.
 I'm sort of used to it.

 Perfect.
 Wait, where are you going?
 You didn't finish your drink.

-I have some nursing finals to test out of.
-And some to actually take after I learn what I'll need to know.
+I have some nursing classes to test out of.
+And some to actually take.
 I'm arrogant, but not so much I think I can just do the job without any instruction.
 But the biochem parts—I'll be golden.
 And I guess I should put a call in to Starfleet Medical about that special orientation class?

 I guess you should.
 I look forward to seeing you on my ship, Chris.